TheSpaceDork/musica/readme.md

 # Musica
 This is a music player website that features dashboard functionality and music that actually plays with implemented control buttons for next, previous, pause and play also volume and seek range sliders
+It was built using HTML, Tailwind CSS and JavaScript and deployed with netlify

 ## Usage